zold-io/blog.zold.io/_posts/2018/12/2018-12-27-masters-and-edges.md

 it discovers the network through one or a few of those seven "master" nodes.

 [Ethereum](https://www.ethereum.org/)
-has ten "boostrap" nodes (at the time of writing hard-coded in [`mainnet_bootnodes.json`](https://github.com/ethereumproject/go-ethereum/blob/5291a2863d27e68310722e2ab9facff438e23cd8/core/config/mainnet_bootnodes.json)), which were [introduced](https://github.com/ethereumproject/go-ethereum/issues/4) in the first days of
+has ten "bootstrap" nodes (at the time of writing hard-coded in [`mainnet_bootnodes.json`](https://github.com/ethereumproject/go-ethereum/blob/5291a2863d27e68310722e2ab9facff438e23cd8/core/config/mainnet_bootnodes.json)), which were [introduced](https://github.com/ethereumproject/go-ethereum/issues/4) in the first days of